cylc/cylc-doc/doc/src/running-suites.rst

 Suites will wait for a random period of time between zero and ``auto restart delay`` seconds before attempting to stop and restart.

-Suites that are started up in no-detach mode cannot be auto stop-restart on a different host - as it will still end up attached to the condemned hosts.
+Suites that are started up in no-detach mode cannot auto stop-restart on a different host - as it will still end up attached to the condemned host.
 Therefore, a suite in no-detach mode running on a condemned host will abort with a non-zero return code.
 The parent process should manually handle the restart of the suite if desired.